Medically reviewed by Drugs.com. Last updated on May 24, 2023.

-Carmustine implant is used together with surgery and radiation therapy to treat malignant glioma and glioblastoma multiforme.
+Carmustine implant is used together with surgery and radiation to treat newly-diagnosed high-grade glioma.
+It is also used together with surgery to treat glioblastoma that has come back (recurrent).
 These are types of brain cancer.

 Carmustine belongs to the group of cancer medicines known as alkylating agents.
 It interferes with the growth of cancer cells, which are eventually destroyed.